 - 1. If each client has the indicated disability; and - 2.
-If there is indication that the disability is expected to be of long-continued and indefinite duration and substantially impair the client's ability to live independently (applicable to 4.05, 4.07, 4.09, and 4.10 only).
+If there is indication that the disability is expected to be of long-continued and indefinite duration and substantially impair the client's ability to live independently.

 Individual Disability records created at project start, update, and project exit are to reflect the information as of the date of each phase of data collection.
 Disability update records should be created at any time during a project stay if a client's disability status changes.
 'Information Date' for those records must reflect the date of project start, update, and the date of project exit, respectively.
 If a client's disability status was recorded incorrectly at entry, update, or exit, correct the existing record rather than creating a new update record.